softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 Note that this differs with the accessibility and your wishes, check [Explicit Package Sources](https://python-poetry.org/docs/repositories/#explicit-package-sources).

 The second thing to adapt is to declare the access point for the plugin.
-You can do that with `git = "hermes_git.harvest:GitHarvestPlugin"`.
+You can do that with `git = "hermes_plugin_git.harvest:GitHarvestPlugin"`.
-This expression makes the GitHarvestPlugin from the hermes_git package, a hermes.harvest plugin named git.
+This expression makes the GitHarvestPlugin from the hermes_plugin_git package, a hermes.harvest plugin named git.
 So you need to configure this line with your plugin properties.

 Now you just need to add the plugin to the hermes.toml and reinstall the adapted poetry package.